How to Be More Outgoing – 12 Simple Ways To Make Friends and Enlarge Your Personal Sphere of Influence

 How to be More Outgoing as an Introvert

 The most important thing to understand is that you don’t have to be an extrovert to be outgoing.
+You can learn how to be more outgoing and talkative or how to be outgoing and funny and still be an introvert.

 Being outgoing is about being friendly, open and socially confident.
 Here are some simple tips to start your journey towards being more outgoing: